mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 > a frog jumps in:
 > Plop!

 This is a pretty interesting short poem.

-If you discuss the gradual aspect, I think you can discuss about Bashō, and you can discuss about the frog, you can discuss about the old pond, and mountains, and quietness, and [the man], and also birds singing, et cetera; you can discuss [all those], gradually.
-But no matter how long you discuss about all this and then put [the] things together – [it’s] pretty good, but I don’t know if you can make this kind of poem.
-You cannot make such a wonderful poem through the discussion about the gradual: analyzing, synthesizing, and your feelings, and also your emotions, and psychological point of view, and the original nature of existence, et cetera.
+If you discuss the gradual aspect, I think you can discuss about Bashō, and you can discuss about the frog, you can discuss about the old pond, and mountains, and quietness, [...] and also birds singing, et cetera.
+You can discuss [all those], gradually.

+But no matter how long you discuss about this and then put all the words [or] all the things together – [it’s] pretty good, but I don’t know if you can make this kind of poem.
+You cannot make such a wonderful poem through the discussion about the gradual: analyzing, synthesizing, and your feelings, and also your emotions, and psychological points of view, and the original nature of existence, et cetera.
 You cannot make a perfect nice poem [that way].

-So an important point is next you have to discuss the sudden.
-That means the frog, and Bashō, and the old pond, and quietness, come together all of a sudden, as one hundred percent perfect beings.
+So an important point is [that] next you have to discuss the sudden.
+[That] means the frog, and Bashō, and the old pond, and quietness, come together all of a sudden [...] as one hundred percent perfect beings.
 At that time, Bashō, frog, and the old pond, and [birds] singing songs, and quietness, are all put together.
 In the realm of the sudden, they exist like this.
-And *then*, if you discuss this, then a poem comes up.
+And *then*, if you discuss *this*, then a poem comes up.

 [In] this poem, [any] word is not [a] word coming from discussion of the sudden or discussion of the gradual.

-#### 13:03

-Then next it says,
+Next [the pointer] says,

 > If, on the other hand, we do not set up sudden or gradual, then what?

-Gradual or sudden are still discussion, nothing but discussion.
-So what do you mean?
-If you discuss the sudden, that sudden is not the sudden opposed to gradual because discussing sudden means you must be alive in the same way as the frog, old pond, quietness, universe.
+*Gradual* or *sudden* are still discussion, nothing but discussion.
+So what do you mean if you discuss the sudden?
+That sudden is not the sudden opposed to gradual, because discussing sudden means you must be *alive* in the same way as the frog, old pond, quietness, the universe.
 You have to exist like this, exactly.
 If so, what is this?
 They all become one.
-So it’s not discussion; it’s nothing but motion or function, the energy of function.
+So it’s not discussion; it’s nothing but motion, or the energy of function.

-Finally you cannot say what this is.
-This is the sudden: sudden means in the middle of the sudden, all things – frogs, old pond, quietness, and noise of the water – exist in peace and harmony.
-Is this still discussion?
-No. Opposed to gradual.
-That’s why next it says, “If, on the other hand, we do not set up sudden or gradual.”
-If you pay attention to *real* reality which is fully alive in your daily living with all sentient beings, at that time we do not set up sudden or gradual.
-And, “then what?”
+Finally you cannot say what this is; [like] “this is the sudden”. “*Sudden* means in the realm of the sudden, all things – frogs, old pond, quietness, and noise of the water – exist in peace and harmony”: [no,] this is still discussion, opposed to gradual.
+That’s why next it says, “If, on the other hand, we do not set up sudden *or* gradual.”
+If you pay attention to *real* reality which is fully alive in your daily living, with all sentient beings, at that time we do not set up sudden or gradual.
+And then, *what*?

-One of the old students at Zen Center in San Francisco, they visited here on the way to Karmê Chöling in Vermont.
+One of the old students at San Francisco Zen Center visited here on the way to Karmê Chöling in Vermont.
 He stayed for a while and discussed Buddhism with me.
 He very much liked Buddhist teaching philosophically, and was always discussing it.
 At that time he wore very nice suits and was very gentlemanly.
 He said, “Buddhism is interesting,” so I discussed with him about emptiness and interdependent co-origination.
 Then he said, “Good!
 That’s a good explanation of emptiness.”
-And he said: “*Then* what?” *[He laughs.]* Exactly: *then what*? *Then what* is *then what*; no room to discuss.
+And he said: “Then *what*?” *[He laughs.]*

+Exactly: then *what*?
+“Then what” is *then what*; no room to discuss.
 So *then what* means pointing out the *real* aspect of emptiness which is fully alive in your daily living.
-That is nothing to discuss; that’s why we say, “Then what?”
+That is nothing to discuss.
+That’s why we say, “Then what?”
 We don’t know what it is.
-[But] the full aliveness of the words, the nature of the poem, comes from *then what*, before you set up gradual or sudden.
-We cannot set up *before* that.
+[But] the full aliveness of the words, [from nature as a poem], comes from *then what*.
+Before you set up gradual or sudden.
+We cannot set up before that.

 So that’s why here it says, “If, on the other hand, we do not set up sudden or gradual, then what?”

 #### 16:57

 > To a quick person, one word; to a quick horse, one blow of the whip.

 “To a quick person, one word”: At that time, one word comes from that *then what*.
 From *then what* means fully alive, nothing to pin down.

-That’s why we say our head is always catching up with something, but you cannot catch up, because full aliveness is always going, your intellectual sense cannot catch up.
-That’s why always I tell you it seems to me [like you] grasp the back of your bald head.
-You cannot grasp a bald head because there are no hairs. *[He chuckles.]* So it’s just like we’re always doing that.
+That’s why we say our head is always catching up with something.
+But you cannot catch up, because full aliveness is always going; your intellectual sense cannot catch up.
+That’s why I always tell you it seems to me [like you] grasp the back of your bald head.
+You cannot grasp a bald head because there are no hairs. *[He chuckles.]* So it’s just [that] we are always doing like that.

-That’s why “to a quick person, one word” is when you are exactly being present in the real function of emptiness, before you set up gradual or sudden.
-And then you can really get the full aliveness of the words, expressing oneness.
-The so-called old pond.
+That’s why “to a quick person, one word” is when you are exactly being present in the real function of emptiness, before you set up gradual or sudden, and then you can really get the full aliveness of the words, expressing oneness.
+So-called, “Old pond.
 A frog jumps in.
-Plop.
+Plop.”
 That’s all.

-From these words, very quick persons, Bashō as a person, [are] not a being opposed to frog and the old pond; Bashō is exactly the same as the frog and the old pond.
-That’s why Sengai (Sengai Gibon, one of Bashō’s disciples) commented on this poem: “An old pond, Bashō jumps in, the sound of water.”
+From these words, very quick persons. [...]
+Bashō as a person [is] not a being opposed to the frog and the old pond; Bashō is exactly the same as the frog and the old pond.
+That’s why Sengai (one of Bashō’s disciples) commented on this poem: “An old pond, Bashō jumps in, a sound of water.”
 You know?
-Bashō jumps into the pond: plop.
-In the notes he said, “If there is a pond with a jump, I want him to hear it.”
+Bashō jumps into the pond.
+Plop.

+And also in the notes [Sengai] said, “If there is a pond, with a jump, I want him to hear it.”
 Do you understand?
-“If there is a pond with a jump, I want him to hear it,” means a huge pond, it’s not a limited pond your senses can see.
-Pond is exactly pond with frog and universe and trees and mountains and quietness, et cetera.
-So that is a huge pond, so-called Buddha Nature – Buddha’s pond.
-So if there is a pond with a jump, I want to jump in, I want him to hear it.
+“If there is a pond, with a jump, I want him to hear it,” means [it’s] a huge pond, it’s not a limited pond your senses can see.
+Pond is exactly the life of the pond with the frog and the universe and trees and mountains and quietness, et cetera.
+So that is a huge pond, so-called *buddha nature* – Buddha’s pond.
+So if there is a pond, [...]
+I want to jump in, I want him to hear it.
 I am not different from Bashō; I *am* Bashō.
 That’s why I can understand Bashō’s feelings, and I can understand the frog’s life, I understand tranquility’s life, created by clouds and old pond and mountains, et cetera.
-So that’s why he said, “If there is a pond, I want to jump, I want him to hear it.”
-And next he says, “And old pond, something jumps in with a plop.”
+So that’s why he said, “If there is a pond, I want to jump [in], I want him to hear it.”

+And next he says, “An old pond, something jumps in with a plop.”
 Something jumps in.
 What jumps in?
 I jump in?
 Or Bashō jumps in?
 Or frog jumps in?
 Or tranquility jumps in?
-I don’t know. *Something* jumps in.
+No, I don’t know. *Something* jumps in.
 It means a very natural situation: something jumps in. *Something* is completely leaving no trace of frog and old pond and Bashō.
 [They are] working together perfectly, one hundred percent, but they don’t leave any trace, so-called “I am merging with all beings perfectly, one hundred percent perfect.”
 They don’t [leave a trace like this].
 So that’s why Sengai says, “Something jumps in, with a plop.”

-This is explaining, “To a quick person, one word, to a quick horse, one blow of the whip.”
+This is explaining *then what?* “To a quick person, one word, to a quick horse, one blow of the whip.”
 No space to think of it; immediately [it] comes up.

 #### 22:20